We bring mindfulness to young people. Our programs support the emotional, physical and mental health of teenagers.

 TRAINING Mindful EDUCATORS

 Peace in Schools offers in-depth, experiential mindfulness courses designed for teachers, school counselors, parents, clinicians, and anyone who regularly works with young people.
 These courses help adults learn to embody mindfulness, teach hearts and minds, and transform education.
-Offered jointly with the wonderful folks at Yoga Calm, the courses are also available for credit through Portland State University.
-Find out more on our Adult Courses page.
+Our courses are also available for credit through Portland State University.
+Find out more on the Adult Courses page.

 You can make a difference.
 Your support brings mindfulness programs to young people in schools, shelters, and social service agencies.